yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 To make that math happen, we put a "valuation cap" into the convertible notes.
-There will be a clause that guarantees that no matter what will be that pre-money valuation at the moment of "equity financing", in my formula it will stay $500K.
+There will be a clause that guarantees that no matter what will be that pre-money valuation at the moment of "equity financing," in my formula it will stay $500K.

 Obviously, for you as a founder, an ideal situation would be to have "no cap"